Huskies in Miniature

 If you're interested in purchasing an Alaskan Klee Kai puppy from us please fill out this puppy application form.
 All puppies are UKC/ARBA registered, come with a health guarantee, deworming, up-to-date shots and are microchipped.
-We do always have Alaskan Klee Kai puppies, but we usually have a waiting list for our puppies.
-The wait times can vary from 1-6 months, this can be a result of your preferences, the preferences of those already on the waitlist, and sometimes it’s just up to mother nature whether our puppies fit gender and other preferences.
-If you are interested in purchasing a Klee Kai puppy from us now or in the future, you will need to start the process by completing our questionnaire in the link below.
+We do have new Alaskan Klee Kai puppies, but we always have a waiting list for our puppies.
+Currently our wait times can be up to 12 months once you are approved and on our list.
+Wait times vary greatly depending on your preferences, the preferences of those already on the waitlist, and mother nature.
+If you are interested in purchasing a Klee Kai puppy from us in the future, you will need to start the process by completing our questionnaire in the link below.
 We do require a deposit of $250 to be on our waitlist, and that deposit will be applied to the purchase price of a puppy when one is available to you.

 Watch our Klee Kai right now!!

 The Alaskan Klee Kai breed are naturally very curious, intelligent, active, quick, and agile.
 While they are devoted to their owners, and make excellent companions, they may be reserved with strangers.
 It is very important to socialize your puppy.
 They talk back and howl but are not excessive barkers.
 The Alaskan Klee Kai are incredibly loving and loyal to those who they consider to be their family.